FCDO Services »Modern slavery statement

 Risk assessment

-• mapping the supply chain broadly to assess product or geographical risks of modern slavery
+• mapping the supply chain broadly to assess product or geographical risks of modern slavery.

-• evaluating the modern slavery and human trafficking risks of each new supplier
+• evaluating the modern slavery and human trafficking risks of each new supplier.

-• ensuring all suppliers with a turnover of £36m per annum publish a modern slavery statement and follow through with their promises
+• ensuring all suppliers with a turnover of £36m per annum publish a modern slavery statement and follow through with their promises.

 Staff and training

 Raising a Concern – FCDO Services is committed to ensuring high standards of conduct in all that it does.
 For civil servants, these standards are reinforced by the Civil Service Code and in Diplomatic Service Regulations (DSR) and Home Service Regulations (HSR).
-Our Raising a Concern Policy is designed to make it easy for workers to make disclosures, without fear of retaliation.
+The Raising a Concern Policy is designed to make it easy for workers to make disclosures, without fear of retaliation.

 Goals and key performance indicators (KPIs)